Skip to content

 String

-(country:region:service:speed_range:price: Put each option as a colon-delimited value, and separate multiple entries with commas.)
+country:delivery_area:service:speed_range:price: Put each option as a colon-delimited value, and separate multiple entries with commas.

 Required if the product is shippable (for example, a physical good)

-• country (Required): Provide a ISO 3166-1 alpha-2 country code indicating the country the product can be delivered to (for example, US, DE)
+• country (Required): ISO 3166-1 alpha-2 country code indicating the country the product can be delivered to (for example, US or DE).

-• region (Required): Provide a region, state, territory, or prefecture using the ISO 3166-2 subdivision code (US subdivision code), without the country prefix (for example, VA or NY).
-Use ALL as a wildcard to indicate that the shipping rule applies to all regions or provinces within the specified country.
+• region: Region, state, territory, or prefecture using the ISO 3166-2 subdivision code without the country prefix (for example, VA or NY).
+Use ALL to apply to every region or province in the country.

-• service (Required): Human-readable name for the service (for example, standard or express shipping options).
+• service (Required): Human-readable name for the service (for example, standard or express shipping).

-• price (Required): Submit a fixed shipping cost and use a period as the decimal separator and ISO 4217 currency code (for example, 3.00 USD)
+• price (Required): Fixed shipping cost using a period as the decimal separator and ISO 4217 currency code (for example, 3.00 USD).

 free_shipping_threshold